-The size of the Company's operations and staff number necessarily leads to dependence on key individuals.
-At the same time, these factors also provide for transparency and inherent risk reduction.
+The size of the Group's operations and limited staff size necessarily leads to dependence on key individuals and a limitation on the possible implementation of internal control risk reduction measures.
 The Norwegian entities of NEXT have an internal risk management, finance and accounting function.